forhot2000/devtools/README.md

 * [Apache JMeter](http://jmeter.apache.org/) - A 100% pure Java application designed to test and measure performance.
 It may be used as a highly portable server benchmark as well as multi-client load generator.
 * [Selenium](http://www.seleniumhq.org/) - Selenium is a suite of tools to automate web browsers across many platforms.
 * [Cross Browser Testing](https://crossbrowsertesting.com/)

+# Diagnosing

+* [Zipkin](http://zipkin.io/) - Zipkin is a distributed tracing system.
+It helps gather timing data needed to troubleshoot latency problems in microservice architectures.
+It manages both the collection and lookup of this data.